CenterForOpenScience/osf-sync/docs/deployment/DeploymentGuide.md

     sudo make install
     sudo make clean
     ```
+  - More information can be found here: http://pyqt.sourceforge.net/Docs/PyQt5/installation.html

 - If everything works, you will be able to run the GUI tool from the repo using:
   `inv start`